 Corner, Celtic.
 Conceded by Laurentiu Branescu.

 Attempt saved.
-Vakoun Issouf Bayo (Celtic) left footed shot from the left side of the six yard box is saved in the top left corner.
+Leigh Griffiths (Celtic) left footed shot from the centre of the box is saved in the top left corner.
 Assisted by Jozo Simunovic with a cross.

 Attempt missed.
-Vakoun Issouf Bayo (Celtic) header from very close range misses to the left.
+Vakoun Issouf Bayo (Celtic) header from the centre of the box misses to the left.
 Assisted by Jeremie Frimpong with a cross.

 Attempt missed.
-Greg Kiltie (Kilmarnock) right footed shot from outside the box misses to the right.
+Greg Kiltie (Kilmarnock) right footed shot from outside the box is high and wide to the right.
+Assisted by Niko Hämäläinen.

 Substitution, Celtic.
 Mohamed Elyounoussi replaces Tomas Rogic.